blockhackersio/zk-starter/README.md

 ```

-You can test the circuit using the [hardhat tests](protocol/test/Multiplier.ts) which allow for proving logic:
+You can test the circuit using the [Hardhat Tests](protocol/test/Multiplier.ts) which allow for testing integration logic with the prover:

 ```ts
 it("should pass a valid proof", async () => {